randomNinja64/SimpleLLMChat-Tool-SDK/README.md

-# SimpleLLMChat-Tool-SDK
+# SimpleLLMChat Tool SDK
-Example code and information about developing tools for SimpleLLMChat
+This repository hosts an example SimpleLLMChat tool implementation written in C# targeting .NET Framework 4.0, as well as information about tool development.
+This should serve as a starting point for anyone wishing to develop their own tools for [SimpleLLMChat](https://github.com/randomNinja64/SimpleLLMChat)